Religious order (Catholic)

-A century later, mendicant groups like the Carmelites, the Order of Friars Minor, the Dominican Order, the Order of the Most Holy Trinity and the Order of Saint Augustine formed their Orders.
-As such, also the Teutonic Order may qualify, as today it is mainly monastic.
-These Mendicant Orders did not hold property for their Religious Communities, instead begging for alms and going where they were needed.
-Their leadership structure included each member, as opposed to each Abbey or House, as subject to their direct superior.
+Later the mendicant orders such as the Carmelites, the Order of Friars Minor, the Order of Preachers, the Order of the Most Holy Trinity and the Order of Saint Augustine formed.
+These Mendicant orders did not hold property for their religious communities, instead begging for alms and going where they were needed.
+Their leadership structure included each member, as opposed to each abbey or house, as subject to their direct superior.

-In the past, what distinguished religious orders from other institutes was the classification of the vows that the members took in religious profession as solemn vows.
-According to this criterion, the last religious order founded was that of the Bethlehem Brothers in 1673.
+In the past, what distinguished religious orders from other institutes was the classification of the vows that the members took as solemn vows.
+According to this criterion, the last religious order founded was that of the Bethlehemite Brothers in 1673.
 Nevertheless, in the course of the 20th century, some religious institutes outside the category of orders obtained permission to make solemn vows, at least of poverty, thus blurring the distinction.

 Essential distinguishing mark

 Solemn vows were originally considered indissoluble.
 As noted below, dispensations began to be granted in later times, but originally not even the Pope could dispense from them.
-If for a just cause a member of a religious order was expelled, the vow of chastity remained unchanged and so rendered invalid any attempt at marriage, the vow of obedience obliged in relation, generally, to the bishop rather than to the religious superior, and the vow of poverty was modified to meet the new situation but the expelled religious "could not, for example, will any goods to another; and goods which came to him reverted at his death to his institute or to the Holy See".
+If for a just cause a member of a religious order was expelled, the vow of chastity remained unchanged and so rendered invalid any attempt at marriage, the vow of obedience obliged in relation, generally, to the bishop rather than to the religious superior, and the vow of poverty was modified to meet the new situation but the expelled religious "could not, for example, will any goods to another; and goods which came to him reverted at his death to his institute or to the Holy See."